Dineshdaggolu/Myportfolio/replit.md

 # Project Overview

-This is a modern full-stack portfolio website built with React, Express.js, and styled with Tailwind CSS and shadcn/ui components.
-The application features a personal portfolio for Dinesh Daggolu, a B.Tech Computer Science student, with 3D graphics, interactive animations, and a contact form system.
+This is a modern full-stack portfolio website built with React, Express.js, PostgreSQL, and styled with Tailwind CSS and shadcn/ui components.
+The application features a personal portfolio for Dinesh Daggolu, a B.Tech Computer Science student, with 3D graphics, interactive animations, and a fully functional contact form with database storage.

+## Recent Changes (January 28, 2025)
+- ✓ Integrated PostgreSQL database using Neon hosting
+- ✓ Implemented DatabaseStorage class replacing MemStorage
+- ✓ Added contact form data persistence to database
+- ✓ Created admin dashboard at /admin route for viewing messages
+- ✓ Fixed TypeScript configuration issues for better compatibility
+- ✓ Set up complete full-stack architecture with database operations

 ## User Preferences